 Croatia’s Independence Day marks a turning point in the country’s history after its long connection with the Austria-Hungarian Empire.
 This Empire collapsed with the conclusion of World War I, after which Croatia soon became one of the six republics formed under Yugoslavia.
-In 1991, Croatia decided to declare its independence from Yugoslavia, yet more work had to be done to move towards complete independence…
+In 1991, Croatia decided to declare its independence from Yugoslavia, yet more work had to be done to move toward complete independence…

 - Croatia is the home of the world’s most popular dog breed – Dalmatians

 - Game of Thrones Kings Landing is in Croatian Dubrovnik

 - Croatia enjoys about 2,715 hours of sunshine a year – that’s more than Sydney, Australia!

 - The seaside town Zadar has the best sunset in the world.
 Zadar also has the world’s first pipe organ played by the sea

 - Croatia has the world’s smallest town called Hum, with a population of 20 people only

 - Luka is the most popular boys’ name in Croatia.
 Mia is the most popular female name in Croatia.